 Under some circumstances, mothers who have used cocaine in the past (and aren’t actively using now) may safely breastfeed their children.
 However, according to the Academy of Breastfeeding Medicine, women with a history of cocaine use should not breastfeed unless:6

 - They test negative on urine tests for cocaine at delivery.

 - They have been abstinent from cocaine for at least 90 days prior to delivery.

-- Are in a substance treatment program.
+- They are in a substance treatment program.

-- Have no other contraindications to breastfeeding.
+- They have no other contraindications to breastfeeding.

-Does Cocaine-Laden Breastmilk Harm the Baby?
+Does Cocaine-Laden Breast Milk Harm the Baby?